pmella16/shadertoy-to-video-with-FBO/README.rst

 Tested - works, I tested with vispy-GLFW backend.

+Tested2 - it seems it work only with egl vispy backend.

 -----------------

 **Supported** - Buffers A-D same as on Shadertoy.
 Images. ``discard`` supported in buffers and image shader.